-The VTA can no longer accept payment in US dollars at an amount discounted for that is difference between US and Canadian The reason for this is currency. prohibitive bank charges for changing currency, and increased (For example, if an postage.
-American member renews and reduces the Canadian \$7.00 fee to say, US \$5.50, we do not even receive \$7.00 Canadian because of bank charges.)
+The VTA can no longer accept payment in US dollars at an amount is discounted for the that difference between US and Canadian currency.
+The reason for this is prohibitive bank charges for changing currency, and increased postage.
+(For example, if an American member renews and reduces the Canadian \$7.00 fee to say, US \$5.50, we do not even receive \$7.00 Canadian because of bank charges.)
 Payment should be made for US \$7.00.
 For those of you with Canadian bank accounts, we will of course accept payment in Canadian dollars.